Portsmouth & Arundel Canal and the Chichester Canal

 The Portsmouth and Arundel Canal was authorised by an Act of Parliament in 1817 to make a canal from the River Arun near Ford to Chichester Harbour at Salterns near Birdham with a branch from Hunston Common to Chichester.
 Powers were also granted to make and dredge channels (or ‘bargeways’) through the tidal areas of Chichester, Langstone and Portsmouth Harbours.
 From Langstone Harbour at Milton on Portsea Island a further canal was to be dug towards Portsmouth.

 Further Acts of Parliament made changes to the navigable route to the north of Portsea Island to Portsmouth Harbour.
 The company was also empowered to make those parts of the canal between Chichester Harbour and Chichester, and Langstone Harbour and Portsea, with depths sufficient to take ships of 100 tons and 150 tons respectively.
+It seems that the channel north of Thorney Island was never made navigable but that boats passed to the south and west of the island.

 The Sussex section which was opened throughout on 26 May 1823 (the Birdham to Chichester section had been opened on 9 April 1822 and the Portsea Island section on 19 September 1822), was 11 miles in length, the Chichester branch being 1.3 miles long.
 The Sussex section had four locks: two locks at Ford with a total rise of 12 feet to the summit level, and two locks at Birdham named Salterns Lock and Manhood End Lock - with a total rise of 12 feet to the summit level.
 A further 13 miles of dredged channels through Chichester and Langstone Harbours led to the Portsea Island section of the navigation.
 This was known as the Portsea Canal and was about 1½ miles in length with two locks at Milton giving a total rise of 12 feet.